Skip to Content

 But, I’m here to let you know that it can be done, and it only starts with a single step!
 This 4-week strength training challenge is perfect for those who want a full-body workout routine to follow, but still don’t want to get too wild in the world of exercise.

-Full of easy-to-follow instructions and day-by-day planning, you can just reference this challenge and begin to work your way towards a strength training goal.
-This is a good challenge because while it adds in many different exercises and elements, it still remains a good option for those who can get overwhelmed by the idea of regimented activities.
+With easy-to-follow instructions and day-by-day planning, you can just reference this challenge and begin to work your way towards a strength training goal.
+This is a good challenge because, while it adds in many different exercises and elements, it still remains a good option for those who can get overwhelmed by the idea of regimented activities.

 5 Beginner Treadmill Workouts